Follow along with Christina Vida, the Virginia History Day Coordinator, as she works on her own 2018 Virginia History Day project!

 October 30, 2017

 It’s almost November and, after floundering a bit to narrow my scope, I just settled on a WWI topic.
-I was initially taken by the VHS-related story of the Charles Hoffbauer Memorial Military Murals, which he painted in Richmond’s “Battle Abbey” between 1914 and 1920, with a long pause while he was fighting for France during the Great War.
+I was initially taken by the historical society-related story of the Charles Hoffbauer Memorial Military Murals, which he painted in Richmond’s “Battle Abbey” between 1914 and 1920, with a long pause while he was fighting for France during the Great War.
 However, I couldn’t come up with a solid way to connect his participation in WWI to the Conflict and Compromise theme without getting too involved in today’s political landscape.
 I completed the 4C’s handout from NHD to collect my thoughts and, in the end, needed to move on.

-So then I zoomed out from VHS and briefly explored a couple other possibilities.
+So then I zoomed out from Virginia Historical Society and briefly explored a couple other possibilities.
 First, the conflict and compromise around the design of the Virginia War Memorial Carillon in Byrd Park in Richmond, but the long-term impact seemed negligible.
 I then delved into the 1917 condemnation of private property in Norfolk that provided for the creation and expansion of Naval Station Norfolk.
 While the long-term impact is obvious today, my initial research showed that it was mainly a court battle over land value and not about the Navy’s right to take the land.
 So, I tabled it all figuring I might go down the path of the rights of women or African Americans during the war.

-Then I attended a VHS staff meeting in which our VP of Advancement noted that World War I was the impetus for the charitable tax deduction!
+Then I attended a staff meeting in which our VP of Advancement noted that World War I was the impetus for the charitable tax deduction!
 It was included as an amendment to the War Revenue Act of 1917 that hiked the income tax on the country’s highest earners from 15% to 67%.
 The deduction was as a compromise for the top earners to deduct up to 15% of their taxable income AND for the charitable organizations that relied on their philanthropy, many of which supported the war effort.
 Conflict?
 Yes, between socioeconomic groups and between public and private interests.
 Compromise?
-Yes, with long-lasting impact for Virginia institutions including VHS.
+Yes, with long-lasting impact for Virginia institutions including the Virginia Historical Society.
 And now I’m on to finding informative and evocative primary and second sources!

 October 10, 2017